syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 {% endtabs %}

-By executing the program, you will get the PowerPoint slide as follows.
+By executing the program, you will get the PowerPoint Notes slide as follows.

 ![Edited Header text in slide](HeaderFooter_Images/Header_text.png)